RajKadir/RajKadir/README.md

 ## I'm a Full Stack Software Developer

-- 🔭 I’m currently working on: Microservices in web applications
-- 🌱 I’m currently learning: Load balancing in servers

 <!--
+- 🔭 I’m currently working on:
+- 🌱 I’m currently learning:
 - 🥅 2020 Goals: create several full stack applications
 - ⚡ Fun fact: I love to code day and night
 - 💬 Favourite quote: You should get to the point where anyone else would quit and you're not gunna stop there